 Degree in Three: Save time and tuition through our innovative Degree in Three program.
 Earn your bachelor's degree in 3 years - with no weekend, summer or evening courses required - and gain real world experience that employers want to see.
 You'll also have the option of using your fourth year to pursue a master's or MBA.

 A healthcare administration major explores healthcare-specific topics from a core business perspective.
 Early career professionals who pursue this degree may gain the support, skills and knowledge they need to break into their desired field.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in business administration include:

 This healthcare administration program combines traditional coursework with real-world experiences.
 Students will have access to internships and a career development team that can connect them with hands-on opportunities to apply key competencies in the workplace.

 Graduates will be prepared to enter a field that is likely to grow in the coming years.
-The U.S. Bureau of Labor Statistics reports that the median salary for medical and health services managers in May 2016 was $96,540.* It also predicts that employment opportunities within the industry are set to soar 20% through 2026.*
+The U.S. Bureau of Labor Statistics reports that the median annual salary for medical and health services managers in May 2016 was $96,540.* It also predicts that employment opportunities within the industry are set to soar 20% through 2026.*

 The healthcare administration program will introduce students to various areas of operations management in the context of healthcare.
 Coursework includes healthcare delivery systems, reimbursement, ethics, quality management, and research and evaluation methods.